protontypes/open-sustainable-technology/README.md

 <br>

 Your contribution is necessary to keep this list alive, increase the quality and to expand it.
 You can read more about it's origin and how you can participate in the [contribution guide](CONTRIBUTING.md), [presentation slides](https://protontypes.eu/protontypes_open_sustainable_technology.pdf) and related [blog post](https://protontypes.eu/blog/2020/10/05/gathering-open-sustainable-technology/).
+Please [contact us](https://protontypes.eu/contact/) to give feedback, hints and ideas for [OpenSustain.tech](https://opensustain.tech/) or create a issue on GitHub.

 [![](https://img.shields.io/twitter/follow/protontypes?style=social)](https://twitter.com/protontypes) [![GitHub stars](https://img.shields.io/github/stars/protontypes/awesome-sustainable-technology.svg?style=social&label=Star&maxAge=2592000)](https://GitHub.com/protontypes/awesome-sustainable-technology/stargazers/)